ICAP shipping arm in merger talks with rival as M&A heats up

-LONDON (Reuters) - ICAP’s IAP.L shipping business is in merger talks with rival shipbroker Howe Robinson, the latest potential tie-up among sector players looking for scale after years of freight market turmoil.
+LONDON, Nov 19 (Reuters) - ICAP’s shipping business is in merger talks with rival shipbroker Howe Robinson, the latest potential tie-up among sector players looking for scale after years of freight market turmoil.

 The shipping industry has suffered one of its worst ever downturns in the past five years.
 Owners ordered large numbers of vessels between 2007 and 2009, just as the global economy started to slow.